-Noninterest income decreased \$5.3 million, or (7.4%), to \$66.4 million for the twelve months ended December 31, 2019 as compared to \$71.7 million in 2018.
+Noninterest income increased \$14.5 million to \$80.9 million for the twelve months ended December 31, 2020 as compared to \$66.4 million in 2019.
 Noninterest income is primarily composed of patronage income, financially related services income, loan fees and compensation on participation loans.
-Noninterest income totaled \$59.8 million for the twelve months ending December 31, 2017.
+Noninterest income totaled \$71.7 million for the twelve months ending December 31, 2018.

 Patronage income from CoBank is a significant part of the Association's noninterest income.
 Patronage income is based on the average balance of the Association's note payable to CoBank.
-For the year ended December 31, 2019, CoBank patronage income totaled \$22.7 million, a decrease of \$1.4 million from \$24.7 million in 2018.
-The patronage rates paid by CoBank on the Association's note payable were 40 basis points in 2019 and 45 basis points in 2018 and 2017.
-Patronage income from CoBank was \$23.5 million for the twelve months ending December 31, 2017.
+For the year ended December 31, 2020, CoBank patronage income totaled \$27.8 million, an increase of \$4.5 million from \$23.3 million in 2019.
+The 2020 CoBank patronage includes a special patronage distribution of \$4.8 million compared to a 2019 special patronage distribution of \$0.6 million.
+The patronage rates paid by CoBank on the Association's note payable were 36 basis points in 2020, 40 basis points in 2019 and 45 basis points in 2018.
+Patronage income from CoBank was \$28.8 million for the twelve months ending December 31, 2018 which included a special patronage distribution of \$4.1 million.